 Common Causes of Data Silos

 Data silos rarely appear suddenly.
-In most organizations, they develop gradually as businesses adopt new technologies, expand departments, or implement specialized software to solve specific operational problems.
+In most businesses, they develop gradually as businesses adopt new technologies, expand departments, or implement specialized software to solve specific operational problems.

 Without a coordinated strategy for managing information across systems, these tools can unintentionally isolate data within individual departments.
-Over time, the organization accumulates multiple disconnected data sources that no longer communicate effectively.
+Over time, the company accumulates multiple disconnected data sources that no longer communicate effectively.

 Several structural, technological, and cultural factors commonly contribute to the formation of data silos.